Hana-Nadir/hackbio-cancer-internship-stage2/README.md

 **Sequence Coverage**
 ![image](https://github.com/user-attachments/assets/60bf8636-a13c-4f09-8f84-e56168494d40)

-**Figure 3: The  sequep53 sequence shows good coverage (mostly green to blue) in the central regions, with highernce identity in the middle (\~100 to 300 positions)**
+_**Figure 3: The  sequep53 sequence shows good coverage (mostly green to blue) in the central regions, with highernce identity in the middle (~100 to 300 positions).**_

 **Predicted IDDT per Position**
 ![image](https://github.com/user-attachments/assets/a4e9d0bb-9940-4f24-9320-7be03c7be0a7)

-**Figure 4: The predicted IDDT (Distance Difference Test) per position indicates the confidence of AlphaFold’s predictions for each residue.
-Higher values (closer to 100\) represent more confident predictions, and lower values indicate less confident predictions.**
+_**Figure 4: The predicted IDDT (Distance Difference Test) per position indicates the confidence of AlphaFold’s predictions for each residue.
+Higher values (closer to 100\) represent more confident predictions, and lower values indicate less confident predictions.**_

 **Contact Map for Ranks 1 to 5**
 ![image](https://github.com/user-attachments/assets/11b1a0ac-d156-46e9-b9ce-a37f7e5c46de)

-**Figure5: The contact maps display predicted residue-residue contacts in the protein structure for each rank (1 to 5).Red areas represent low proximity (no close contact), while blue indicates regions where residues are likely in close spatial proximity.**
+_**Figure5: The contact maps display predicted residue-residue contacts in the protein structure for each rank (1 to 5).Red areas represent low proximity (no close contact), while blue indicates regions where residues are likely in close spatial proximity.**_

 ![image](https://github.com/user-attachments/assets/1124e26f-d0e8-4f56-8a29-97c74bc563dc)

-**Figure 6 : visualization of the alphafold predicted protein by PyMOL**
+_**Figure 6 : visualization of the alphafold predicted protein by PyMOL.**_

 ## **Comparison between the predicted proteins and the ones in the databases:**